lorenzotomada/NS_continuation/tutorial.md

     dst.add(-1.0, src.block(1, 1));
   }
 ```
-The following class is a declaration of the SIMPLE preconditioner:
+The following class is a declaration of the SIMPLE preconditioner.
+All the matrices and vectors which are going to be needed, as well as the owned and relevant partitioning, are saved within the class.
 ```cpp
   class SIMPLE : public Subscriptor
   {